 “Moreover, many companies already do work remotely in this sense, but from an office on a 9am to 5pm schedule.
 Acknowledging this fact would allow for a more flexible environment, which will in turn give the employees more control over their personal life and directly improve their satisfaction.”

-In a recent McKinsey report, the author writes: “2021 will be the year of transition.
+In a report by McKinsey, the author writes: “2021 will be the year of transition.
 Barring any unexpected catastrophes, individuals, businesses, and society can start to look forward to shaping their futures rather than just grinding through the present.”

 From an employee perspective, many will have had significantly different experiences in terms of the way they have been treated by their employers during the crisis.
 For those people who have been treated well by the business leaders who have demonstrated kindness and compassion, it will be long remembered.